Qurasoft/teams_connector/README.md

 ## Usage
 After setting up the Incoming Webhook Connector for your Microsoft Teams channel, it is as simple as configuring the channel and creating a new `TeamsConnector::Notification`.

+The `channels` parameter can either be a single channel identifier or an array of multiple channel identifiers, that each will receive the notification.

 ```ruby
 # TeamsConnector initializer
 TeamsConnector.configure do |config|